 Macramé Your Windows

-Your probably already know that macramé is back in the spotlight, and if you're looking for a way to incorporate this throwback look into your home, now is the time.
-This stunning woven piece from A Beautiful Mess looks difficult, but even a novice knotter can replicate the look.
-This also works to segment off a kids' toy area or alcove office, and can be used in place of a closet door.Continue to 13 of 21 below.
+Macramé is a throwback that comes in and out of the spotlight that can easily be incorporated into your home.
+A stunning woven piece from A Beautiful Mess looks difficult, but even a novice knotter can replicate the look.
+This also works to segment off a kids' toy area, an alcove, or office, and can also be used in place of a closet door.Continue to 13 of 21 below.

 13 of 21

 Not an artist?
 No worries.
-This trendy stripped curtain just takes some measuring and a little bit of fabric paint to transform your old curtains.
-We love this look because it's subtle enough for any space—try adding stripes to your master, a nautical-themed guest room or a home office.Continue to 14 of 21 below.
+This trendy striped curtain from City Cottage Chic just takes some measuring and a little bit of fabric paint to transform your old curtains.
+This look is subtle enough for any space.
+Try adding stripes to the master bedroom, a nautical-themed guest room, or a home office.Continue to 14 of 21 below.

 14 of 21

-Antlers are popping up in some of our favorite home tours, and for good reason.
-They lend a rustic, ski lodge-inspired feel to your home, and don't overpower your decor.
-Recreate these antler tiebacks with faux antlers found at any craft store and metal brackets from a hardware store.Continue to 15 of 21 below.
+Antlers are popping up in many home tours and for good reason.
+They lend a rustic, ski lodge-inspired feel to your home without overpowering the decor.
+Recreate these antler tiebacks from Stephanie Tackett with faux antlers found at any craft store and metal brackets from a hardware store.Continue to 15 of 21 below.

 15 of 21